ChrisPolewiak/AzureSubscriptionVending/README.md

 - User Access Administrator assignment is set to "Allow user to assign all roles (highly privileged)" (no conditions)
 - **`<ProjectName> Build Service (<OrgName>)`** added to **Endpoint Creators** in every Azure DevOps project where the pipeline creates Service Connections
 - pipeline stage order matches the RBAC model

+## Notes

+- During development, AI tools (GitHub Copilot and Claude Code) were used to support research, drafting, and documentation, while architecture decisions, validation, and final implementation choices were made by the author.